HiLab-git/SSL4MIS/README.md

 Some implementations of semi-supervised learning methods can be found in this [Link](https://github.com/Luoxd1996/SSL4MIS/tree/master/code).

 ## Citation
-This repository is part of our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf) , if you find it is useful in your research, please consider to cite:
+This repository is part of our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf) , if you find it is useful for your research, please consider to cite:

 	@article{luo2020semi,
 	  title={Semi-supervised Medical Image Segmentation through Dual-task Consistency},